mpollmeier/scala-repl-pp/README.md

 ## scala-repl-pp
 Scala REPL PlusPlus: a better Scala 3 REPL.
 Wraps the stock Scala 3 REPL and adds many features inspired by ammonite and scala-cli.
 Keeps complexity low by using some (shaded) libraries from the [com.lihaoyi](https://github.com/com-lihaoyi/) stack, as well as [coursier](https://get-coursier.io/) (invoked in a subprocess).

+scala-repl-pp has only one (direct) dependency: the scala3-compiler.

 This is (also) a breeding ground for improvements to the stock Scala REPL: we're forking parts of the REPL to later bring the changes back into the dotty codebase (ideally).

 Runs on JDK11+.